cincuranet/blog/_posts/2016-07-06-233565-early-very-preview-of-stored-procedures-functions-triggers-in-net-firebird.md

 * Allow the routine to attach to current transaction.
 So in the same as transaction as the routine is being executed one would be able to use regular `FbConnection` etc.
 * Load (and unload) the assembly with routines only when needed.
 * Caching of some heavy reflection calls.
-* _Maybe_ (to make it extra interesting :)) ability to store the code of the routine in a table and compile and execute it on the fly (maybe some caching).
+* _Maybe_ (to make it extra interesting :)) ability to store the code of the routine in a table and compile and execute it on the fly (with some caching).

 [1]: {{ site.address }}/i/233565/FbNetExternalEngine32.7z
 [2]: {{ site.address }}/i/233565/FbNetExternalEngine64.7z